 Support Residential Students

-Watch to learn how your support provides opportunities for low-income, first generation and EOP students.
+Watch to learn how your support provides opportunities for first generation and EOP students and students from low-income households.

 The Office of Housing Administration & Residential Education Office at San Diego State University are dedicated to ensuring the academic and personal success of students by creating safe and welcoming residential environments where students can learn, grow and thrive.

 Research shows that living on campus enhances student success, and we believe that all students should have the opportunity to live on campus, regardless of socioeconomic status.
-Our goal is to support low-income, first generation and EOP (Educational Opportunity Programs) students who are unable to experience the transformational on-campus living experience due to financial need.
+Our goal is to support first generation and EOP (Educational Opportunity Programs) students and students from low-income households who are unable to experience the transformational on-campus living experience due to financial need.
 By reducing housing and food insecurities for our students, we ensure students have the basic needs and services to maintain maximum focus to achieve their educational goals.

-Address the basic needs of housing and food insecurity of low-income students.
+Address the basic needs of housing and food insecurity of students from low-income households.

 Support academic success and outcomes.